 ReViral has identified a novel, safe and effective molecule: RV521.

-- RV521 has been shown in Phase 1 clinical studies to give exposure that exceeds levels predicted for antiviral activity
+- RV521 shown in Phase 1 clinical studies to give exposure that exceeds levels predicted for antiviral activity

 - RV521 has been shown to be safe in Phase 1 clinical studies no significant adverse events were seen

 - RV521 shown to be highly effective against virus load and symptoms in Phase 2a studies in adult volunteers